DanHChampion/Cheesecake/README.md

 npm start
 ```

-# 🎬 Enjoy your movies and TV shows! 📺
+## 🎬 Enjoy your movies and series! 📺